 What are Brazil Nuts?

-With the scientific name of Bertholletia excelsa, Brazil nuts are a nutrient-dense and delicious type of nut that comes from a tree in South America that bears the same name.
-The tree is native to South American countries, including Venezuela, Colombia, Peru, and Brazil and can often be found along the banks of major rivers.
-It’s quite a large tree, so the harvest of Brazil nuts is very large.
-It is a major exported nut from the South American continent, and can now be found throughout the world.
-The question is, why has this relatively abundant nut become such a phenomenon around the world?
-Well, the intense nutrient content makes these nuts extremely valuable as a healthy food that can successfully improve health and reduce the chances of a wide range of conditions.
-As one of the healthiest nuts on the market, despite its high fat content, there is a huge demand for these delicious brown nuts.
+Brazil nuts (scientifically known as Bertholletia excelsa), are a nutrient-dense and delicious type of nuts that come from a tree in South America bearing the same name.
+The tree is native to South American countries, including Venezuela, Colombia, Peru, and Brazil, and can often be found along the banks of major rivers.
+It’s quite a large tree, so the harvest of Brazil nuts is huge.
+These nuts are majorly exported from the South American continent and can now be found throughout the world.

 Health Benefits of Brazil Nuts